 Woburn is a medium-sized city located in the state of Massachusetts.
-With a population of 39,555 people and seven constituent neighborhoods, Woburn is the 40th largest community in Massachusetts.
+With a population of 40,876 people and eight constituent neighborhoods, Woburn is the 38th largest community in Massachusetts.

 Housing costs in Woburn are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Woburn is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs, well above the national average.
-Overall, Woburn is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Woburn who work in office and administrative support (14.74%), management occupations (9.43%), and sales jobs (8.97%).
+Woburn is a decidedly white-collar city, with fully 85.60% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Woburn is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Woburn who work in management occupations (12.27%), office and administrative support (11.34%), and teaching (7.81%).

 Also of interest is that Woburn has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Woburn in 2010 was $35,310, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $141,240 for a family of four.
-However, Woburn contains both very wealthy and poor people as well.
+The per capita income in Woburn in 2018 was $45,986, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $183,944 for a family of four.

-Woburn is a somewhat ethnically-diverse city.
+Woburn is a very ethnically-diverse city.
 The people who call Woburn home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woburn residents report their race to be White, followed by Asian.
-Important ancestries of people in Woburn include Italian, English, German, and Brazilian.
+Important ancestries of people in Woburn include Irish, Italian, English, German, and French.

 The most common language spoken in Woburn is English.
-Other important languages spoken here include Portuguese and Spanish.
+Other important languages spoken here include Spanish and Portuguese.